Russ Harvey Consulting - Computer and Internet Services

 Changing Interfaces Disconcerting to Users

-Constant change in the Windows interface is something that characterizes Windows 10 compared to earlier versions of Windows where the familiar layout was stable for 10 years while still receiving security fixes.
+Constant change in the Windows interface is something that characterizes Windows 10 unlike Windows 7 and earlier where the familiar layout was stable for 10 years of security fixes.
 This trend has accelerated with the release of Windows 11.

 Most new features were deemed less useful by many in a survey of consumers and IT pros.
 The loss of older features can be disturbing to those that depend upon them.